hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 - Next we'll extract these segments as new audio files.
 If you haven't already, download Audio Tagging Toolkit.

   - https://github.com/hipstas/audio-tagging-toolkit

+- Open Terminal, located under "Utilities" in your "Applications" folder.

 - Open a new terminal window and `cd` to the toolkit's directory.